ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     end
     ```

 3. Press play.
 Notice how the interaction label now says **Interact** instead of **Turn On**.
-This is because the line of code changing the label to **Turn On** is now in a function that isn’t called on in the script.
-The script won’t run the function until we tell it to.
-Right now we have only defined what the function does, but we haven’t told the script when to run it.
+This is because the line of code changing the label to **Turn On** is now in a function that isn't called on in the script.
+The script won't run the function until we tell it to.
+Right now we have only defined what the function does, but we haven't told the script when to run it.

 4. Underneath the `switchTrigger.interactedEvent` line, add: